General

 Collision Density: Controls how many collisions between molecules are actually modeled.
 With the slider all the way to the right, all collisions are modeled; with the slider all the way to the left, no collisions are modeled, and the molecules appear to "pass through" one another.
 Lower collisions densities lessen the computational overhead on the device.

-No Collisions During Timer: When this box is checked, the collision density is temporarily set to zero when using the Timer feature.
+Collisions During Timer: When this box is unchecked (by default), the collision density is temporarily set to zero when using the Timer feature.
 This better models the infrequent interactions of gas molecules in the physical world, where molecules are much smaller relative to their intermolecular spacing than depicted in this demo.

 Equilibrium Timer: These boxes apply to the Timer feature, which times how long the system takes to reach equilibrium after the door is opened.
 With only one box checked (red, say), the timer will stop when red molecules are split evenly between the two chambers.
 With both boxes checked, the timer won't stop until both red and blue molecules are evenly split.